chickenPopcorn/EqEq/notes/language-reference-manual.md

  + `left_expr = right_expr`: assignment. the `left_expr` must be a single
     variable expression.
 The result of this operation is that `left_expr` holds the value of `right_expr` going forward.
-If `right_expr` contains unknown variables, the `left_expr` will not be solveable until a `find` block exprresses a solution in terms of `left_expr` and provides any missing variables from the `right_expr`.
+If `right_expr` contains unknown variables, the `left_expr` will not be solvable until a `find` block expresses a solution in terms of `left_expr` and provides any missing variables from the `right_expr`.

  + `expression , expression` A pair of expressions separated by a comma is